by Jenny Rose | Apr 29, 2023 | A Flourishing Woman, The Journey

 It feels like loss.
 It feels like a hundred small losses.

 Until I came to Maine, Mom and I lived in a small town at the foot of the Spanish Peaks in Southern Colorado.
-The town lies in a green (sometimes) valley nestled below the Trinchera Mountain Range and the peaks, and something about its geography brings harsh, dry winds that scour the landscape for days, filling the dry air with bits of dry landscape.
+The town lies in a green (sometimes) valley nestled below the Trinchera Mountain Range and the peaks, and something about its geography brings harsh, dry winds that scour the landscape for days, filling the dry air with bits of desiccated landscape.
 The wind is relentless, without mercy, inescapable.

 It was windy for the first several days we were there, and I feel as though I have been staked in the teeth of that wind, like a plastic bag caught on a barbed wire fence, whipped and shredded into ribbons.